ywamsendai/ywamsendai-docs/docs/lifeinjapan/gettingsettled.md

 Once you have your key, you will then need to set up your home!

-Ask other YWAMers at your location to point you in the direction of places were you can get items you need, both new and second hand.
-You will also likely need to get Internet set up in your home, as this will likely need to be done after you have moved in.
+We will point you in the direction of places were you can get items you need, both new and second hand.
+We will also help you get Internet set up in your home, as this will likely need to be done after you have moved in.

 ## Waste System

-The waste system in Japan tends to be confusing to foreigners, and each town, city, or prefecture has their own rules. **Please be sure to find out the local waste disposal rules.** Ask a local YWAMer for help if needed.
+Please see this page for more info: [Waste](waste.md)

 ## Disaster Preparation